**FINAL SUBMISSIONS DEADLINE EXTENDED UNTIL WEDNESDAY 22 FEBRUARY**

-Successful submissions for 2014 will be showcased before public and industry audiences at the 68th edition of one of the world’s most respected film festivals.
+We are pleased to announce that submissions for the 2017 EIFF are now open.
+Successful submissions will be showcased before public and industry audiences at the 2017 edition of one of the world’s most respected film festivals.

 PLEASE MAKE SURE THAT YOU HAVE READ OUR FULL RULES AND REGULATIONS BEFORE SUBMITTING YOUR FILM.